 Commercial

-In 2020, I attended the World Economic Forum in Davos and the Enterprise Applications of the R Language (EARL) conference; at both events, I spoke about the planetary emergency and how using data to predict biodiversity loss can help guide us into more sustainable future.
+In 2020, I attended the World Economic Forum in Davos and the Enterprise Applications of the R Language (EARL) conference; at both events, I spoke about the planetary emergency and how using data to predict biodiversity loss can help guide us into a more sustainable future.
 Both events generated interest and inquiries from the commercial and non-profit sectors.
-Over a number of international events since then, the commercial need for robust, scientific data on biodiversity impacts—along with the ability to project change into the future—has only become more obvious.
+Over a number of international events since then, the commercial need for robust, scientific data on biodiversity impacts—along with the ability to project change into the future—has only become clearer.

 I have developed a Reproducible Analytical Pipeline in R to produce robust data on biodiversity indicators, particularly the Biodiversity Intactness Index.
 This pipeline allows us to respond more quickly to data requests, while ensuring reproducibility.
 I also lead on the improvements in statistical methodology and data enhancements.